jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 (6) A person who receives such a notification may, within 14 days after receiving it, apply in writing to the Commissioner for a review of the decision.
-(7) On receiving an application referred to in subsection (6), the Commissioner— (a) must review the order, and confirm or reverse it; and (b) before making a decision on the matter, must give the applicant a reasonable opportunity to state his or her case; and (c) after making a decision on the matter, must given written notice of the decision to the applicant.
+(7) On receiving an application referred to in subsection (6), the Commissioner— (a) must review the order, and confirm or reverse it; and (b) before making a decision on the matter, must give the applicant a reasonable opportunity to state their case; and (c) after making a decision on the matter, must given written notice of the decision to the applicant.

 **Reporting period and period on register**